deeppavlov/chatsky/docs/source/user_guides/user_functions.rst

 Exceptions
 ==========

-If an exception occures during this function execution, it is not hangled and will be thrown during `OtelInstrumentor <../api/dff.stats.instrumentor#OtelInstrumentor>`__ ``__call__`` function execution.
+If an exception occurs during this function execution, it is not handled and will be thrown during `OtelInstrumentor <../api/dff.stats.instrumentor#OtelInstrumentor>`__ ``__call__`` function execution.